Social Studies

 History Lessons | Stanford History Education Group - Teaches students how to investigate historical questions by employing reading strategies such as sourcing, contextualizing, corroborating, and close reading.
 Resources are downloadable with free account.

-National Council for the Social Studies- A non-profit organization committed to enhancing the status and quality of geography teaching and learning by providing professional development opportunities, producing journals and other publications, developing and distributing content and resources, and advocating for geography in schools.
+National Council for Geographic Education A non-profit organization committed to enhancing the status and quality of geography teaching and learning by providing professional development opportunities, producing journals and other publications, developing and distributing content and resources, and advocating for geography in schools.
 Includes a library of lesson plans, maps, and other classroom resources.

 Notable Social Studies Trade Books for Young People | NCSS - Annual listing of books for children in grades K-12 that emphasize human relations, represent a diversity of groups and are sensitive to a broad range of cultural experiences, present an original theme or a fresh slant on a traditional topic, are easily readable and of high literary quality, and have a pleasing format and, when appropriate, illustrations that enrich the text.